rahulchauhan049/galgotias_icloud_feedback_bot/README.md

  - Download the script/clone the repo
  - Open script and replace few things username and password with your icloud username and password.
- - Replace line 39 by your own course.
-(I suggest you to open icloud and copy paste it here.)
 - Run the script and wait for it to reach the end.
 - If everything's ok, press submit.